Pylons/pyramid/docs/narr/traversal.rst

 - the :term:`subpath` is an empty sequence ( ``()`` ).

-Because it's the "context", :mod:`repoze.bfg` examimes "biz" to find out what "type" it is.
+Because it's the "context", :mod:`repoze.bfg` examines "biz" to find out what "type" it is.
 Let's say it finds that the context an ``IBiz`` type (because "biz" happens to have an attribute attached to it that happens indicates it's an ``IBiz``).